I Wanna Be Your Man: Live versions

+The Beatles played the song during their touring years as a band, and it remained a staple of their live shows from 1964 to 1966.
+Their final performance of the song was during their last ticketed concert at Candlestick Park in San Francisco on August 29, 1966.

 Ringo Starr and the All-Starr Band version

 Ringo Starr & His All-Starr Band have performed the song as a concert staple during their 1989 through 2012–13 All-Starr Band concerts.
 The song was on the setlist for the first line-up in 1989.
 The 1992 line-up did not perform the song.
 Every All-Starr Band line-up from 1995 to 2012–13 has included the song on their setlist.
 The song has appeared on the following compilation albums: Ringo Starr and His Third All-Starr Band Volume 1, King Biscuit Flower Hour Presents Ringo & His New All-Starr Band, The Anthology...
 So Far, Ringo Starr and Friends, Ringo Starr: Live at Soundstage, Ringo Starr & His All Starr Band Live 2006, and Live at the Greek Theatre 2008.

 Paul McCartney version

 McCartney performed the song occasionally, notably on the soundcheck of his 1993 live album Paul Is Live.

 McCartney performed the song in his 2022 Glastonbury Festival set with special guest Bruce Springsteen.